 Vehicle Selection Committee

-Bob is an expert on collector car insurance and it’s his passion for the collector car hobby that began his involvement as a Board Member for the La Jolla Concours D’Elegance in 2013.
+Bob is an expert on collector car insurance, and it’s his passion for the collector car hobby that began his involvement as a Board Member for the La Jolla Concours d ’Elegance in 2013.
 He is a longtime member of the Classic Car Club of America.
 His name is on the wall at the Petersen Automotive Museum for financial contributions made in support of this great Automotive Museum in Los Angeles.
-He has twice been a featured guest on the podcast CarYeah hosted by Mark Greene featured an interview with Bob in 2018.
-Bob is a member of the Docent team led by Wayne Craig at the Pebble Beach Concours d’Elegance.
-In the fall of 2021, Bob, Amber Anderson along with the dedicated Concours Committee members, completed the first La Jolla Concours Charity Golf Tournament, a huge success.
+He has twice been a featured guest on the podcast CarYeah hosted by Mark Greene.
+Bob has been on the Docent team led by Wayne Craig at both the Pebble Beach Concours d’Elegance and the Las Vegas Concours.

-Bob Kerner’s practice as an insurance risk manager to ultra-high-net-worth families has spanned the past 21 years, covering all risk transfer needs for a family, anywhere in the world.
+Bob Kerner’s practice at Marsh McLennan Agency as an insurance risk manager to ultra-high-net-worth families has spanned the past 24 years, covering all risk transfer needs for a family anywhere in the world.
 You can contact Bob directly at 949 381-8366.